virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 <b>Containers by Types (*NodeType*)</b>

-Container *nodeType* parameter defines software stacks (among the supported ones) to be implemented within environment.
+The *nodeType* parameter defines software stacks (among the supported ones) to be implemented within environment.
 Node type value is specified within *nodeType* field while performing an appropriate [action](/reference/actions/).

 **For example:**